-The XCO2 and XCH4 products in Obs4MIPS format as presented in this section are Level 3 products with monthly time and 5°x5° spatial resolution.
+The XCO_2 and XCH_4 products in Obs4MIPS format as presented in this section are Level 3 products with monthly time and $5^{\circ}x5^{\circ}$ spatial resolution.

 Explicit requirements for Level 3 products are not formulated in D7.
-The development of satellite-derived gridded ECV products in Obs4MIPs format started in the framework ESA's Climate Change Initiative (CCI) via the GHG-CCI project (see also Reuter et al., 2020).
+The development of satellitederived gridded ECV products in Obs4MIPs format started in the framework ESA's Climate Change Initiative (CCI) via the GHG-CCI project6 (see also Reuter et al., 2020).
 The envisaged main application is comparison with climate models.
 The GHG-CCI project team therefore proposed already several years ago to generate XCO2 and XCH4 products in Obs4MIPS format at the described spatio-temporal resolution.
-That spatio-temporal resolution was assumed to be appropriate for climate model comparisons taking into account also the characteristics of existing satellites.
+That spatio-temporal resolution was assumed to be appropriate for climate model comparisons considering also the characteristics of existing satellites.
 It was later confirmed by scientific studies (e.g., Lauer et al., 2017, and Gier et al., 2020) that the generated products were in fact very useful for the envisaged application.